Operator-Valued Hardy Spaces and Kramers--Kronig Relations for Non-Markovian Quantum Memory Kernels: Further Analytic Consequences

-where the inner product is taken over the full Hilbert-Schmidt space $\mathcal{B}_{\mathrm{HS}}(\mathcal{H}_s)$ (not only on the cone of density matrices).
-Assume in addition the spectral hypotheses of Theorem~\ref{thm:hardy}, and assume the coupling-weighted spectral density is operator-positive, $w(\lambda)\geq 0$ as a bounded operator on $\mathcal{B}_{\mathrm{HS}}(\mathcal{H}_s)$ for almost every $\lambda\in\mathbb{R}$ (so that $w_\xi(\lambda)=\langle\!\langle \xi,w(\lambda)\xi\rangle\!\rangle\geq 0$ for all $\xi$).
-Then $\Ktilde$ belongs to $\Hp{p}(\BB)$ for every $p \in (1,p_0]$ and obeys KK; condition~\eqref{eq:passivity} identifies this Hardy kernel as lying in the operator-valued anti-Herglotz/Nevanlinna subclass.
-This compatibility applies in particular to passive bosonic baths at thermal equilibrium when their kernel representation satisfies the hypotheses of Theorem~\ref{thm:hardy} and the operator-positivity assumption. \end{theorem}
+\begin{proposition}[Positive projected weight and the anti-Herglotz sign] Assume the spectral hypotheses of Theorem~\ref{thm:hardy} and suppose the coupling-weighted density is operator-positive, $w(\lambda)\geq0$ as a bounded operator on $\mathcal{B}_{\mathrm{HS}}(\mathcal H_s)$ for almost every $\lambda$.
+Then $\Ktilde\in\Hp{p}(\BB)$ for every $p\in(1,p_0]$ and obeys the corresponding KK relations.
+Moreover,